fmidev/cryoscope-smart/docs/01_Data_Contribution.md

 Guidelines for integrating CryoSCOPE datasets into the SmartMet Server.

+If you wish to contribute data to the SmartMet server, please contact Anni Kröger anni.kroger@fmi.fi.

 Types of data include, e.g.:

 - Gridded forecast or reanalysis data